 Thomas Bywater ditches the air-conditioning for instant Araby on a protracted layover in Dubai.

-Dubai is probably the maximum insecure town in the world.
+Dubai is probably the most insecure town in the world.

-No quicker had their Saudi neighbors introduced plans for a Jeddah tower, taller than Dubai’s Burj Khalif than it changed into visible as an affront.
+No sooner had their Saudi neighbors introduced plans for a Jeddah tower taller than Dubai’s Burj Khalif than it became visible as an affront.
 “Don’t worry,” said my taxi motive force, as plenty for his assurance as mine.
 “We’ve started constructing every other.”

 True to his word, we surpassed a big web page near Dubai Creek, earmarked to develop the “new tallest building in the international” come 2020.

-After which point, one assumes the Burj will combo into the skyline of white elephants as just the modern, spikiest addition.
+After that, one assumes the Burj will blend into the skyline of white elephants as just the modern, spikiest addition.

-Even the police have such an aching want for validation to conspicuously park sports vehicles on the pavement.
+Even the police have such an aching want for validation to park sports vehicles on the pavement conspicuously.

-Walking into Burj al Arab — rumored to be the “international’s only seven megastar hotel” to be constructed absolutely out of superlatives — I bypass a Bentley, Audi, and Beamer, all in green police livery, parked out front.
+Walking into Burj al Arab—rumored to be the “international’s only seven megastar hotel” constructed entirely out of superlatives—I bypass a Bentley, Audi, and Beamer, all in green police livery, parked out front.

 “Calm down, Dubai!”
-It’s just a bit tryhard.
+It’s just a bit hard.

 As the country’s biggest urban town, this is just forty-seven years old; you can appreciate where it comes from.
 It’s now not yet had the time to increase the guarded subtlety of other boltholes for the